 Published: 4th May 2021

 Since #GetHullActive launched over 35% of our pledges have had to do with walking more.
-So had our resident walker pull together 5 tips on how to get the most out of your walking for National Walking Month.
+So we've had our resident walker pull together 5 tips on how to get the most out of your walking for National Walking Month.

 Measuring your walks

 Some of our pledges talk about step count, time and distance.
 Which one you want to measure, if any, will be down to your own goal.
-The best base measure however is time, this is easy to do simply by looking at your watch, phone when you set off and then checking it again once you finish your walk.
+The best base measure however is time, this is easy to do simply by looking at your watch or phone when you set off and then checking it again once you finish your walk.
 Remember you only need 150 minutes of physical activity a week to be considered active.
 That’s less than 25 minutes a day!